Playing the Game Called Grammar

 God does not much mind bad grammar, but He does not take any particular pleasure in it.

 There used to be a perfectly respectable use for ain’t.
 Jane Austin, the famous 18th century British author, used it.
 Ain’t was short for am not, as in “I ain’t going.”
 Just as we use contractions like didn’t for did not and can’t for cannot, ain’t was the contraction for am not.
 Ain’t also came be used for both are not and is not as well as other forms of the verb to be.
 So, what happened to it?
 Why can’t we use ain’t now?
 Shakespeare also used ain’t.
 He used double negatives, too.
-But that’s not never permitted by any English teacher today.
+But that’s not never permitted by no English teacher today.
 So where do grammar and spelling rules come from anyway?
 How come Jane and William could do that, but we can’t?

 The Genesis of Rules